jkaewprateep/Grayscale_to_colors/README.md

 ## Crop an image ##

-Using Tensorflow crop an image, convert to image object to next presentation layer
+Using Tensorflow crop an image, convert to image object to next presentation layer.
+The result from tf.image.crop_to_bounding_box( ) has 4 dimensions because they are continouse process and operation with the array sizes [ 1, width , height, channel ] possible to many of target function output matrixes.
+The array to image conversion is required because we do operations on the image input and sometimes those inputs are from many sources and scales ploting with out standardized of data may see black or white colors image output and none scales data are estimate.
+Power of calculation saved by removed unranges data.
 ```
 cropped_image = image_1 =  tf.image.crop_to_bounding_box(image, 0, 0, 50, 50)
 cropped_grayscale_image = image_2 = tf.image.rgb_to_grayscale( cropped_image )